Gaius Sulpicius Peticus: First two consulships and dictatorship

-In 358 BC, rumors spread of a Gallic invasion, and since both consuls were occupied with other campaigns, Sulpicius was appointed dictator by the senate to combat this threat.
+In 358 BC, rumours spread of a Gallic invasion, and since both consuls were occupied with other campaigns, Sulpicius was appointed dictator by the senate to combat this threat.
 After choosing Marcus Valerius Poplicola as his magister equitum, Sulpicius took some experienced troops from both consular armies and set off to fight the Gauls.
 At first Sulpicius was reluctant to engage the Gallic force, preferring to wait them out, but this strategy grew to be extremely unpopular with the soldiers, who were longing for combat.
 The soldiers in response nominated a centurion named Sextus Tullius to convince Sulpicius to listen to the soldiers entreaties, which, after a long speech on the part of Tullius, he eventually came around to do so.
 Tullius then warned Sulpicius that the men were restless and were willing to take any pretense to go to battle, a sentiment that was confirmed by the outbreak of a large skirmish between the Romans and Gauls that was only stopped due to the intervention of the centurions, which further convinced Sulpicius that starting a battle on his own terms was imperative.
 As a result, Sulpicius resolved to take the enemy by surprise, and concocted a scheme in which to do so, involving sending muleteers and cavalrymen on a nearby mountain to lie in wait until he gave them a signal to charge.
 In the morning, Sulpicius then lined his troops on the foot of the mountain, so that the Gauls were required to fight facing the mount, thus setting the stage for a flanking attack.
 The Gauls started by attacking the Roman right, resulting in the Romans in that flank beginning to waver, which caused Sulpicius to ridicule the soldiers for their eagerness to go to battle but their cowardice when confronted with combat.
 This statement gave such shame to the soldiers that they regained their cohesion and viciously charged the Gauls, which combined with a cavalry charge, put the Gauls on that flank to flight.
 Sulpicius then turned his attention to the left flank, where the Gauls were attacking in a large mass, and gave the necessary signal to the cavalrymen and muleteers who were lying in wait, causing them to charge into the Gallic flank.
 The Gauls were terrified by this charge and attempted to flee to their camp, but the majority were intercepted by the cavalrymen led by the Magister equitum Marcus Valerius, which slayed a great number of fleeing Gauls.
 Thus Sulpicius won a great victory, and celebrated a second triumph upon returning to Rome.
 During his triumph he dedicated a large quantity of treasure, and then stored it underneath the capitol.